slava626s/calculator/README.md

 # calculatorfsdfsdsda
-#calculator with music and soundsadads
+#calculator with music and soundsadadsknjklkl.